donmccaughey/C-evo-x/README.md

 1. Check that `MSBuild.exe` is available on the `PATH` of your Bash shell.
    This file is part of .NET and is installed in a directory like `C:\Windows\Microsoft.NET\Framework\v4.0.30319\`.
+1. Check that the WiX commands `candle.exe` and `light.exe` are available on the `PATH` of your Bash shell.
+These files are part of the WiX Tookset and are installed in a directory like `C:\Program Files (x86)\WiX Toolset v3.11\bin`

 To build, open a Bash shell, navigate to the project root and run the `Makefile`: